why do my blood sugars rise after a high protein meal?

-It’s worth noting that the food insulin index testing was done using 1000 kJ or 240 calories of each food (i.e. a large snack, not really a full meal).
+The food insulin index testing was done using 1000 kJ or 240 calories of each food (i.e. a substantial snack, not really a full meal).
 But what about if we ate a LOT of protein?
 Wouldn’t we get a blood sugar response then?

-The figure below shows the glucose response to 80g of glucose vs 180g of protein (i.e. a MASSIVE amount of protein).
-While we get a rollercoaster-like blood sugar rise in response to the ingestion of glucose, blood sugar remains fairly stable in response to the large protein meal.
+The figure below shows the glucose response to 80g of glucose vs. 180g of protein (i.e. a MASSIVE amount of protein).
+While we get a roller coaster-like blood sugar rise in response to the ingestion of glucose, blood sugar remains relatively stable in response to the large protein meal.

 The role of insulin and glucagon in glucose control

-In order to properly understand how we process protein it’s critical to understand the role of the hormones insulin and glucagon in controlling the release of glycogen release from our liver.
+To properly understand how we process protein, it’s critical to understand the role of the hormones insulin and glucagon in controlling the release of glycogen release from our liver.

 These terms can be confusing.
 So let me spell it out.